Updated June 29, 2021

 - Find upcoming Multnomah County COVID-19 vaccine clinics.

 - Visit the State of Oregon’s How to find a COVID-19 Vaccine in Oregon website (Spanish).
-This page includes links to local pharmacies that are offering vaccine appointments.

 Adolescents and teens